Ed94/TextRendering_Notes/README.md

 (Also looks very good..., but it uses c++, easy to port however since its 1691 lines...)

 * [Ed94/VEFontCache-Odin](https://github.com/Ed94/VEFontCache-Odin): Ended up porting & overhauled this to Odin-lang
+  * Uses harfbuzz for shaping (for now)
+  * Uses stb_truetype for parsing (for now)
+  * Uses a 4-layered atlas cache texture with CPU triangulated vert draw-list for very efficient but slightly reduced text quality.
+  * Shader sample only supports greyscale anti-aliasing.

 ## Industry standard